 Bill to decriminalize Alabama midwifery passes committee

-MONTGOMERY, Ala. – Alabama lawmakers have moved closer to decriminalizing midwifery in the state.
+MONTGOMERY, Ala.
+(AP) — Alabama lawmakers have moved closer to decriminalizing midwifery in the state.

 A Senate committee Wednesday passed a bill that would make it legal for a licensed midwife to assist a woman in childbirth.